The local Gross-Prasad conjecture over $\mathbb{R}$: Epsilon dichotomy: Some regular semisimple conjugacy classes

-\begin{defin} Let $G$ be a reductive algebraic group over $\BR$ with a fixed maximal compact subgroup $K$.
-Let $G_\qs$ be the unique quasi-split inner form of $G$ with a maximal compact subgroup $K_\qs$.
-The Kottwitz sign of $G$ is defined as
+\begin{defin} Let $G$ be a reductive algebraic group over $\BR$, and let $K$ be a maximal compact subgroup of $G(\BR)$.
+Let $G_\qs$ be the quasi-split inner form of $G$, and let $K_\qs$ be a maximal compact subgroup of $G_\qs(\BR)$.
+The Kottwitz sign of $G$ is

 \end{defin}